-The concept is important in traffic management as it is critical data in setting speed limits.
-Most drivers behave in a safe and reasonable manner, do not drive at excessive speeds and do not want to get into crashes.
+85th percentile speed is important in traffic management as it is critical data in setting speed limits.
+Most drivers behave in a safe and reasonable manner, do not drive at excessive speeds, and do not want to get into crashes.
 Research shows that vehicles traveling between the 50th and 85th percentile of speed have the lowest risk of crashing due to speed and drivers who exceed the 90th percentile have a significantly higher risk of crashing.
-Therefore many of vehicles exceeding the 85th Percentile are the ones causing the majority of the accidents.
+Therefore many vehicles exceeding the 85th percentile rule are the ones causing the majority of the accidents.

-Knowing this, the 85th Percentile is a good starting point for traffic engineers to determine where the speed limit should be set.
+Now that we’ve answered “What does 85th percentile mean?”, it’s important to acknowledge that this metric is a good starting point for traffic engineers to determine where the speed limit should be set.
 Generally, other safety factors of the roadway must also be considered before the actual speed limit is determined.
 The end result is typically a speed limit that is between 10 mph lower than and the 85th percentile.

 Drivers don’t slow themselves down